-However, although software development in Poland is progressing at an unprecedented pace, it is often challenging for a tech company to figure out Polish taxation.
+However, although software development in Poland is progressing at an unprecedented pace, it is often challenging for a tech company to figure out taxation in Poland.
 The main question is finance — is it worth recruiting a development team or setting up a development company, and how much money can business owners save, considering Polish taxes?
 We at Alcor specialize in IT recruitment services in Eastern Europe, operating predominantly in the Polish IT market.
-Thus, in this article, I’d like to fill you in on the basics of taxation in Poland and give some advice for IT businesses and developers.
+Thus, in this article, I’d like to fill you in on the basics of taxation of companies in Poland and give some advice for IT businesses and developers.

 Taxes in Poland for Tech Business

-Tech businesses in Poland pay Corporate Income Tax (CIT).
+Tech businesses pay Corporate Income Tax in Poland (CIT).
 The standard tax rate is 19%, but it may vary depending on the company’s revenue.
 However, startups (companies established during the fiscal year) and small businesses (that earn less than 2,000,000 EUR yearly revenue, including the VAT due) may enjoy preferential taxation at the rate of 9%.
-Additionally, in certain cases, a 5% CIT applies to the qualified income generated from specific IP rights.
+Additionally, in certain cases, a 5% CIT or IP Box tax relief applies to the qualified income generated from specific IP rights.

 CIT is administered electronically.
 Business owners are required to pay CIT advances monthly, in particular by the 20th day of each following month.
 For startups and small businesses, there is an option to switch to paying CIT advances on a quarterly basis.
 After the end of the fiscal year, all businesses should file an annual tax return and pay the due taxes within three months (if the company’s tax liability is not fully paid with CIT advances).